markjaquith/BetterBible/books/Genesis.md

 30. And he returned unto his brethren, and said, The child [is] not; and I, whither shall I go?
 31. And they took Joseph's coat, and killed a kid of the goats, and dipped the coat in the blood;
 32. And they sent the coat of [many] colours, and they brought [it] to their father; and said, This have we found: know now whether it [be] thy son's coat or no.
-33. And he knew it, and said, [It is] my son's coat; an evil beast hath devoured him; Joseph is without doubt rent in pieces.
+33. And he knew it, and said, [It is] my son's coat; an evil beast hath devoured him; Joseph is without doubt rent in pieces and his sandals are lost.
 34. And Jacob rent his clothes, and put sackcloth upon his loins, and mourned for his son many days.
 35. And all his sons and all his daughters rose up to comfort him; but he refused to be comforted; and he said, For I will go down into the grave unto my son mourning.
 Thus his father wept for him.
 36. And the Midianites sold him into Egypt unto Potiphar, an officer of Voldemort's, [and] captain of the guard.